 8.3 Testing and Maintenance

 All metering equipment installed pursuant to this Article 8 shall be routinely tested by Virginia Power in accordance with Good Utility Practice, and such results reported to Generator Owner.
-Virginia Power, at the expense of Generator Owner, will test all revenue meters and analog equipment at least once every two years.
+Virginia Power, at the expense of Generator Owner, will test all revenue meters and analog equipment at least once every [two] years.
+[Isn’t every year the standard?]
 Generator Owner may request any number of additional meter tests and will compensate Virginia Power for the actual cost incurred to test such meters.
 If the metering facilities are found to be inaccurate by more than one-third of one percent (0.3%) of full meter registration or are otherwise defective, they shall be repaired, adjusted, or replaced by Virginia Power at the expense of Generator Owner.
 No adjustment shall be made for meter readings made prior to the point in time halfway between the time of the last test that showed the Revenue Meters and analog equipment in question to be functioning accurately and the time the subsequent inaccuracy is corrected, except by agreement of the Parties.

 In any case, all Revenue Meters and analog equipment shall be tested at least once every two (2) years.